Close Menu

 By submitting this form, you are consenting to receive marketing emails from: Central Ontario Broadcasting, 431 Huronia Rd, Barrie, Ontario, CA, https://www. cobroadcasting. com.
 You can revoke your consent to receive emails at any time by using the Safe Unsubscribe® link found at the bottom of every email.
 Emails are serviced by Constant Contact

-For many Ontarians, Wasaga Beach isn’t just a summer spot-it’s an important public space.
-Gray thinks any attempt at privatizing its beachfront could lead to long-term issues.
+For many Ontarians, Wasaga Beach represents more than just a summer getaway-it’s an important public space.
+Gray argues that any attempt at privatizing its beachfront could lead us down a problematic path long-term.
 “Having publicly accessible beaches… is a long-term legacy for the people of Ontario,” he said.
-“Anything that is going tinker with or damage ecological values… is going have a long-term negative impact.”
+“Anything that is going tinker with or damage those ecological values… is going have a long-term negative impact.”

 What do you think of this article?